CARE ACT 2014

 17. Whole Family Approach

 Any children who are involved in providing care should be identified.
 Being aware that a child is carrying out a caring role may emerge through the assessment of the adult needing care or their carer, or from information from other family members or a child’s school.
-Identification of a young carer in the family must result in an offer of a needs assessment for the adult requiring care and support and, where appropriate, the young carer should be referred for a young carer’s assessment (see Identifying Young People and Young Carers who are not already receiving Children’s Services, Transition to Adult Care and Support) or a needs assessment under the Children Act 1989.
+Identification of a young carer in the family must result in an offer of a needs assessment for the adult requiring care and support and, where appropriate, the young carer should be referred for a young carer’s assessment (see Identifying Young People and Young Carers who are not already receiving Children’s Services, Transition to Adult Care and Support chapter) or a needs assessment under the Children Act 1989.
 Adults’ and children’s services should work together to ensure the assessment is effective, for example, by sharing expertise and linking processes.
-If it appears that a child is involved in providing care the following should be considered:

 The assessment must also take into account the parenting responsibilities of the adult, as well as the impact of the adult’s needs for care and support on the young carer.
 Consideration should also be given as to how supporting the adult with needs for care and support can prevent the young carer from undertaking excessive or inappropriate care and support responsibilities.
-A young carer becomes vulnerable when their caring role risks impacting on their emotional or physical wellbeing or their prospects in education and life generally.
-This might include:
+A young carer becomes vulnerable when their caring role risks impacting on their emotional or physical wellbeing or their prospects in education and life generally (see Transition to Adult Care and Support chapter).

 18. Combined Assessments